What is the Business Tax Registration (BTR) fee, and how is it being used?

 Although you are not required to do so, you may choose to photocopy the BTR Certificate and provide a copy to each business location.

-What should I do if the Business Tax Registration Certificate is lost or destroyed?
+What should I do if the BTR Certificate is lost or destroyed?

 If you are a My Tax Account user and your certificate is included in the list of letters displayed after you click on the 'View Mail' hyperlink, you can print a copy of your certificate without contacting the department.
 Otherwise, you should contact the department to get a replacement by calling (608) 266-2776, email